Back in Brazil

 "Back in Brazil" is a song by English musician Paul McCartney, released by Capitol Records.
 The song was released as a promotional single on 16 September 2018, and is featured on McCartney's 2018 album Egypt Station.

 Recording

 Rolling Stone called the song one of the weirdest tracks on the album, while noting that McCartney played over nine instruments in the song.
 The song starts out with a lounge beat, but also included guitar, Wurlitzer piano, conga drums, and a triangle.
 The chorus of the song consists of McCartney shouting the word "Ichiban!," which is strange because it is a Japanese word and not Portuguese, the language widely spoken in Brazil.
-When asked why "Ichiban" was included in the song, McCartney said there was a "long answer" that he would give at a later date.
-McCartney's producer Greg Kurstin stated that "It was one of the trickier songs to get the feel of, to get the drum groove and all that stuff," and that McCartney "labored for hours working on the song."
-The song reached number 8 on the Brazilian iTunes chart.
+When asked why "Ichiban" was included in the song, McCartney explained: